-As a presenter at ASRS Annual Meeting, you are requested to upload your presentation, paper on demand, course on demand, and/or electronic poster to a protected media server, hosted on behalf of ASRS by its onsite media vendor, Ovation, Inc. Prior to the meeting, you will receive instructions directly from Ovation with upload instructions.
-Lead authors should contact email@example.com for upload instructions and/or technical assistance.
+As a presenter at ASRS Annual Meeting, you are requested to upload your paper, paper on demand, and/or electronic poster to a protected media server, hosted on behalf of ASRS by its onsite media vendor, Ovation, Inc. Prior to the meeting, you will receive instructions directly from Ovation with upload instructions.
+Lead authors should contact firstname.lastname@example.org for upload instructions and/or technical assistance.

 Helpful hints for developing presentations and posters:

 - Slide Review Checklist

 - Paper On Demand (POD) Specifications